Courtney Wisecarver

 Beaches in each town on the Outer Banks can range from an easily accessible beach with convenient amenities to a more remote, off-the-beaten-path experience.
 Click a town to learn which beach is our favorite.

 Kitty Hawk is the first Outer Banks town you will encounter upon crossing the Wright Memorial Bridge to the Outer Banks.
-There are many beach accesses in Kitty Hawk that offer free public parking.
+Many beach accesses in Kitty Hawk offer free public parking.
 Our favorite is the Kitty Hawk Bath House, located at milepost 4 on the beach road (aka Virginia Dare Trail).

 Kitty Hawk Bath House features: